jthero3/OuterParallax-Continued/README.md

     * All Bodies have been updated to new PC format.
     * Including full scatter, and terrain support.
     * All Bodies have Ambient Occlusion Support.

+* 0.4.0:
+    * Final Pass for now of scatters on all OPM/MPE Bodies.
+    * Final Pass for now of all scaled space bodies.
+    * Fixed Soden.
+    * Edas scaled space still has a lot of terracing.
+Might have to redo the original MPE textures.